neondatabase/website/content/docs/guides/quarkus-reactive.md

 You now have a Quarkus project in a folder named `neon-with-quarkus` with the Reactive Postgres client and RESTEasy Reactive extensions installed.

-## Configure a PostgreSQL Data Source
+## Configure a PostgreSQL data source

 Create a `.env` file in the root of your Quarkus project directory.
 Configure a reactive data source using your Neon database connection string and specifying the database kind as shown: